 Training, qualifications & experience

-I gained the MSc in Psychodynamic Counselling from London University.
-I am also a member of the Metanoia Institute where I am researching on the doctoral programme on the long-term efficacy of psychodynamic psychotherapy.
+I have an experienced and qualified psychotherapist, with both a masters and docorate in psychotherapy.
 I am an accredited Member of the British Association for Counselling and Psychotherapy (BACP), a member of the UK Council for Psychotherapy (UKCP) and a member of the Association for Independent Practitioners (AIP).
 I am registered with the United Kingdom Register of Counsellors (UKRCP) and the Private Practice Register (PRP).